dracula289/student-result-calculator/README.md

 - Enter marks for multiple subjects
 - Calculates total marks
 - Calculates percentage
-- Displays pass or fail result
+- Displays pass or fail result but in sample img pass or fail not attached

 ## How to Run
 1. Download or clone the repository